neverorfrog/whistlenet/doc/README.md

 # Continuous Convolutional Networks for Audio Detection and Classification

+Project for Neural Network course at Sapienza University of Rome.
+This project is about the experimentation of the contributions of

 Ingredients
 - We have a one-dimensional vector-valued sequence **x**$: \mathbb{R} \rightarrow \mathbb{R}^{N_{in}}$
 - And a kernel function $\psi: \mathbb{R} \rightarrow \mathbb{R}^{N_{in}}$